-The Oxford dictionary defines a signature as “A person’s name written in a distinctive way as a form of identification in authorizing a cheque or document or concluding a letter.”
+The Oxford dictionary defines e-signatures (or electronic signatures) as “A person’s name written in a distinctive way as a form of identification in authorizing a cheque or document or concluding a letter.”

 Paper-based documents in the past required what is now termed as a “wet” signature, or a hand -written name.
 More formal documents or contracts/agreements required witnesses to the signature, and an initial on each page, for both the signatory and the witnesses.